For more information on Titan see my Titan Home Page.

 This tournament is essentially a followon to Avaloncon run by the Boardgame Players Association instead of The Avalon Hill Game Company, who have been bought out by Hasbro.

-The WBC will be in Lancaster PA again for 2014.
-The multi-player Titan tournament will run from Tuesday (evening) August 5th through Saturday August 9th.
+The WBC will be in Lancaster PA again for 2015.
+The multi-player Titan tournament will run from Tuesday (evening) August 4th through Saturday August 8th.
 There will be a demo for new players Tuesday evening at TBD.
 Tuesday evening through Thursday will be preliminary play, The semi-finals will be held Friday morning and the finals Saturday morning.
-I don't have the two player info yet.
+The two player event will start at 20, but you can contact Rich in advance to make special arrangements.

 The schedule is as follows.
 Titan is a B event.
 There will be a demo Tuesday night in the Terrace.
 Preliminary heat rounds will be at 21 on Tuesday and 9, 13, 17 and 21 on Wednesday and Thursday.
 Turnout for Tuesday night and Wednesday at 9 will be low because of the two player Titan Tournament.
 But if we have at least three people who don't like to play two player, we will start up games.
 The preliminary games will NOT be limited to 4 hours.
 The 4 hour gap is to allow enough players to be eliminated that we have a reasonably sized pool of players available for playing in the next round.
 I leave myself the option to start games off the schedule no less than one hour before the next scheduled time.
 I will do this where I think it will help participation in the event.
 Just because there are enough players present to start a game doesn't mean that I will agree to do so.